ice-blockchain/ion-browser-wallet/readme.md

-# TON Wallet
+# ION Wallet

-TON Wallet is a free client-side interface for interact with The Open Network blockchain.
+ION Wallet is a free client-side interface for interact with The Open Network blockchain.

 - [Website (wallet.ton.org)](https://wallet.ton.org)
 - [Chrome extension (also available for any Chromium-based browser)](https://chrome.google.com/webstore/detail/ton-wallet/nphplpgoakhhjchkkhmiggakijnkhfnd)